 It is always wise to understand your tax deadlines.
 An important date is April 15th—this is the last day to file an income tax return.
 You may file for a 6-month extension, however.

 Schedule Your Appointment with A Tax Accountant

 Don’t wait until the last minute to schedule an appointment with a tax accountant.
 Waiting can create a hectic timeline for an already complicated process.
 Set your appointment far enough ahead of the April 15 deadline so if you have to find additional appointments or documentation, you have enough time to do so.
 Tax season is not often thought of as a breeze, but it does not have to be stressful.
 Having an attorney by your side will make things considerably easier for you.
-Contact Brunoro Law today with any questions or concerns.
+Contact Brunoro Law, international tax attorneys today with any questions or concerns.